CentroEPiaggio/Alan/README.md

 # Alan

-*Alan* is a mobile manipulator consisting of a
+*Alan* is a mobile manipulator composted of a
 [Summit XL Steel](https://robotnik.eu/products/mobile-robots/summit-xl-steel-en/) base and a [Franka Panda](https://www.franka.de/) arm.